 Chrome is a versatile browser with a user-friendly setup; thus, it is chiefly opted for surfing the Internet.
-However, by pairing up with the best VPN for Chrome, you can surely protect yourself from the prying eyes of hackers and ISPs.
+However, by pairing up with the best VPN for Chrome, you can indeed protect yourself from the prying eyes of hackers and ISPs.

 Our selection criterion for the best VPN for Chrome is based primarily on the following features: